Powerful Visible Patterned Events

 The people in those often-conflicted settings who had major internal tribal instinct issues that frequently created conflict and negative experiences for many of the people simply split the tribes into their historic nations and made them independent of one another as nations.

 The Czechs and the Slovaks each kept their own language when they split the old multi group country into now very peaceful parts by tribe.
-The tribes in Yugoslavia who’d been in conflict for a very long time stopped killing each other when they divided into separate countries and then had each country run their own territory and turf after the division.
+The tribes in Yugoslavia who’d been in conflict for a very long time stopped killing each other when they divided into separate countries and then had each country run their own territory and their own turf after the division.

 Each of those countries had their own alpha leadership in place for each group with their ancestorial languages and cultures used in each setting.
 Those alpha leaders all needed to support the process as a pathway to Peace, instead of using it as an opportunity to continue to fight as groups, because all groups look to their leaders to see what they should be doing in any setting relative to all of these issues.